 “How can I go back to my father if the boy is not with me?
 No!
 Do not let me see the misery that would come on my father.” — Genesis 44:34

-This week’s Torah portion picks up in the middle of a dramatic moment.
-At Joseph’s demand, his brothers were forced to bring Benjamin to Egypt in order to secure Simeon’s release from prison and to acquire lifesaving provisions for their starving families back in Canaan.
+Our verse today picks up in the middle of a dramatic moment in the familiar story of Joseph and his brothers.
+As the Pharaoh’s second-in-command, Joseph had demanded that his brothers bring Benjamin to Egypt in order to secure Simeon’s release from prison and to acquire lifesaving provisions for their starving families back in Canaan.

 I’d like to revisit those crucial words uttered by Judah thousands of years ago, words that have reverberated for thousands of years: “How can I go back to my father if the boy is not with me?”
 On another level, the question is one that we all need to ask ourselves: “How can we return to our Father in heaven if our brothers and sisters are not with us?”
 In other words, it’s not enough for us as individuals to live good and godly lives.
 We are also responsible for the lives of our brothers and sisters.